epfl-ada/ada-2025-project-zlayjiya/docs/index.md

     <h3>Reading the Stars: Topic Detection with LDA</h3>
     <p>
-        We deployed <strong>Latent Dirichlet Allocation (LDA)</strong> on video titles, tags, and descriptions from each galaxy.
-This natural language processing technique reveals the hidden thematic structure within each community—the actual topics people talk about, not just the labels YouTube assigns.
+        We deployed <strong>Latent Dirichlet Allocation (LDA)</strong> on video titles and descriptions from the 10 largest galaxies.
+Using POS-filtering (nouns, proper nouns, adjectives) and bigram detection, we extract the hidden thematic structure within each community—the actual topics people talk about, not just the labels YouTube assigns.
     </p>

     <p>
-        The results reveal a rich tapestry of cultures, languages, and subcultures orbiting within our YouNiverse.
+        The results largely validate YouTube's categorization while revealing rich subcultures within each galaxy.
+Regional ecosystems also emerge, with entire non-English communities thriving in an allegedly "English-only" dataset.
     </p>

     <div class="viz-container">